Principal and Interest vs Interest Only: A Complete Guide (2026)

 • We explain your options clearly, so you understand every trade-off

-• We shop across lenders, giving you access to better flexibility and more competitive rates
+• We shop across lenders, giving you access to more competitive rates and better flexibility

-Whether you're buying your first home, expanding your investment portfolio, or just looking to optimise your current mortgage, we'll help you get it right from the start.
+Whether you're buying your first home, expanding your investment portfolio, or optimising an existing mortgage, we'll help you get it right from the start.

 Ready to make the smarter choice?